Purpose of the program

 Program background

-Industrial productivity growth has slowed down in developed countries during the past years, which has major implications for the global economy.
-However, the world not only faces the challenge of stagnating industrial productivity, but also the increasing need for energy as well as rising resource consumption and emissions.
+Industrial productivity growth has slowed down in developed countries, having major implications for the global economy.
+However, the world not only faces the challenge of stagnating industrial productivity but also increasing energy needs, growing resource consumption, and rising emissions.

 Program themes